comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 4.6.2.
 The second chart will also display a line graph of temperature.
 The difference is that the user chooses two time frames to compare.
 The user will select the start time for each time frame and then specify a duration that will be used for both.

-## System architecture
+## 5. System architecture
-The system architecture will follow modern techniques for building webpages.
+The system architecture will follow modern techniques for building web sites.
 Specifically the frontend and backend will be divided into their own services.
 The frontend is written in HTML/CSS/JavaScript.
 The CSS framework, Bulma, is being leveraged along with the Nuxt.js, a JavaScript framework built on top of Vue.js.
-The backend will be written in python and use the Django framework**.
+The backend will be written in Python and use the Django framework.
 The system gathers information from OpenWeatherMaps API rather building a weather station and collecting our own data.
 The staging site for the backend is Heroku.com and for the frontend it is Netlify.com.
 The production server will be a custom build on a DigitalOcean VPS.
 The database to hold the data gathered from the API is PostgreSQL

-## System requirements specification
+## 6. System requirements specification

-### Functional Requirements:
+### 6.1.
+Functional Requirements:
 The application must provide varied weather graphs.
 The application must be hosted on and accessible via the web.
 The application must be viewable on a variety of devices (mobile, tablet, desktop, TV, etc).
 The application must be highly availible and not experience downtimes.

-### Non-functional requirements:
+### 6.2.
+Non-functional requirements:
 Three months of part time developer time is not sufficient to produce a fully functioning weather application to compete in the existing market space.
 Hypothetically, if the application was fully implemented and could compete in the market, the resources used to host it are not configured to scale to meet demand.
 And the group is not in a position to pay for the underlying compute power to support a scaling solution.

-## System models
+## 7. System models

 ![diagram1](Pics/SequenceDiagram.jpg)

 ![diagram2](Pics/UseDiagram.jpg)

-## System evolution
+## 8. System evolution

 The system is not expected to have hundreds of clients per day, but should be ready to expand easily in the event of increased demand.